agnesdeng/agnesdeng.github.io/content/talks.md

 sections:
   - block: collection
     content:
-      title: Selected Talks
+      title: What I talk about
-      text: Here are a selection of talks that I have given over the years.
+      text: when I talk about Statistics.
       filters:
         folders:
           - event